textpattern/textpattern.github.io/development/core-callbacks-reference.md

 ## Admin-side callbacks

 Admin-side callbacks are split into three flavours.
 The first are easy to recognize from the address bar of your browser.
-If you click on any admin-side panel link, you'll see the URL contains `?event=panelname`, and if you click on any link in that panel that performs an action, you'll see `?event=panelname&step=action`.
+If you select any admin-side panel link, you'll see the URL contains `?event=panelname`, and if you select any link in that panel that performs an action, you'll see `?event=panelname&step=action`.
 Those values correspond to the `$event` and `$step` parameters you can use during [plugin or theme development](https://docs.textpattern.io/development/).
 In fact, they will call any user-defined function that is registered for said `$event` and `$step`, allowing you to add your own *events* and *steps* as you need them.

 If you wish to utilise such core hooks, consult the [admin-side events and steps](https://docs.textpattern.io/development/admin-side-events-and-steps) document, which lists them all.